gsuuon/model.nvim/README.md

 Setup `require('model').setup({chats = { [chat name] = ChatPrompt, .. }})`
 Run `:Mchat [chat name]`
-- `provider: APIProvider` - The API provider for this chat prompt.
+- `provider: Provider` - The provider for this chat prompt.
 This field contains the specific implementation of the chat feature being used.
 - `create: fun(input: string, context: Context): string | ChatContents` - Converts input and context into the first message text or ChatContents, which are written into the new chat buffer.
 - `run: fun(messages: ChatMessage[], config: ChatConfig): table | fun(resolve: fun(params: table): nil )` - Converts chat messages and configuration into completion request parameters.
 This function returns a table containing the required parameters for generating completions, or it can return a function that takes a callback to resolve the parameters.
-- `system?: string` - Optional system instruction used to provide specific instructions for the API provider.
+- `system?: string` - Optional system instruction used to provide specific instructions for the provider.
-- `params?: table` - Static request parameters that are provided to the API provider during completion generation.
+- `params?: table` - Static request parameters that are provided to the provider during completion generation.
 - `options?: table` - Provider options, which can be customized by the user to modify the chat prompt behavior.

 #### ChatMessage